 Now it’s time for the fun part.

-I use a theme called Make from The Theme Foundry; I like the flexibility of this theme in comparison to other free themes.
+I use a theme called Make from The Theme Foundry on both my blog and freelancer site.
+I like the flexibility of this theme in comparison to other free themes.
 I started out with the free version and later upgraded to pro for two main reasons: I wanted to get rid of the white label at the bottom of my site (I felt it looked unprofessional) and I wanted to be able to add widgets to my builder pages.
+Meaning, I wanted my front page to automatically update with the newest blog posts.

 You can have your new theme up and running within minutes – then you can customize it from the Appearance>Customize section of the Dashboard.
 Each theme offers different customization options.

-You’re also gonna wanna get you some plug ins.
-Plug ins can be used to further customize your site beyond what you get to do within your theme or add extra features like a newsletter sign up box, social media widgets, and an SEO tracker.
-Here are some plug ins I use that I recommend:
+Plugins add bits of code to your website to add certain functions beyond what your theme does automatically.
+You can use plugins to add extra features like a newsletter sign up box, social media widgets, and an SEO tracker.
+Here are some plugins I use that I recommend:

 - Jetpack for WordPress.com – You should see the option to activate this somewhere when you log in to your Dashboard.
-It’s an all-in-one must-have plug in including stuff like site stats and recent posts.
+It’s an all-in-one plugin including stuff like site stats and recent posts.
+Jetpack can slow down your site, so if you’re using Google Analytics and you have a robust theme already, you probably don’t even need it.

 - Akismet – Another one you should already see somewhere when you log in.
 It will protect your blog from spam.
 You’ll need to activate it.

-- Yoast SEO – You can analyze the SEO rating of each post you write, plus edit the meta data and how the post looks if people find it through a search engine.
-Creates XML sitemaps.
+- Yoast SEO – You can analyze the SEO rating of each post you write, plus edit the metadata (how the post looks if people find it through a search engine).
+This is a free plugin you can search for under “Plugins” > “Add New”

-- Google Analytics Dashboard for WP – Automatically inserts a tracking code into every page of your site (once you get connected to Google Analytics)
+- Google Analytics Dashboard for WP – Automatically inserts a tracking code into every page of your site (once you get connected to Google Analytics).
+This is a free plugin you can search for under “Plugins” > “Add New”

 - Mailchimp for WordPress – For connecting your email list sign up with sidebar widgets.